apexskier/magic-mirror/README.md

 https://github.com/Airblader/unclutter-xfixes

 I had to hack the makefile to disable man page generation.
 Even after installing asciidocs there were failures when linting the xml file.

+**Setup TV Power Schedule**

+`tv.cron` contains the cronjobs to turn the tv on and off to save power.
+Edit it as you please and run the following (or do it manually) to set up.

+`crontab -l | cat - tv.cron | crontab -`

 ## Dev Resources